Trofeo Alfredo Binda-Comune di Cittiglio

-Trofeo Alfredo Binda-Comune di Cittiglio is a one day women's professional road bicycle racing event held annually in the comune (municipality) of Cittiglio and nearby comunes located within the Province of Varese in the region of Lombardy in northern Italy.
+Trofeo Alfredo Binda-Comune di Cittiglio is a one-day women's professional road bicycle racing event held annually in the comune (municipality) of Cittiglio and nearby comunes located within the Province of Varese in the region of Lombardy in northern Italy.

 First held in 1974, Trofeo Alfredo Binda is one of the oldest and most established races in the women's calendar, and has been part of the UCI Women's World Tour since its inception in 2016.

 History

 Trofeo Alfredo Binda was first held as a regional event in 1974.
 The race became a national event in 1999, before becoming an international event from 2007.
 In 2008, the race joined the UCI Women's Road World Cup.
 In 2016, the race became part of the new UCI Women's World Tour.
 From 2025, the race has moved backwards one week in the calendar, allowing Milan–San Remo Women to join the UCI Women's World Tour.
+In 2026, the race celebrated its 50th edition.

 The race is one of the biggest races on the women's calendar that does not have a male equivalent.
 Media have suggested that the race may be worthy of cycling monument status, due to the race's history and longevity on the women's calendar.

 The race is well suited for puncheurs and climbers, with two riders winning the race four times – Italian rider Maria Canins (1984, 1985, 1990, 1992), and Dutch rider Marianne Vos (2009, 2010, 2012, 2019).
-As of 2025, Italian riders have won the event on twenty eight occasions, most recently by three time winner Elisa Balsamo (2022, 2024, 2025).
+As of 2026, Italian riders have won the event on twenty eight occasions, most recently by three time winner Elisa Balsamo (2022, 2024, 2025).

 The race is named after Italian cyclist Alfredo Binda, who was from Cittiglio.
 In the 1920s and 1930s, he won five editions of the Giro d'Italia, four editions of the Giro di Lombardia and two editions of Milan–San Remo – as well as being world champion three times.
 A junior race (Piccolo Trofeo Alfredo Binda) has been held alongside the race since 1979, with it becoming part of the UCI Nations Cup from 2015.